Qumulo/getting-started-guide/rest-api-guide/s3-server-methods/s3_access-keys.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: List all S3 access keys present in the system.
+    summary: List all S3 access keys present in the system or for a specified user.
+      Privilege S3_CREDENTIALS_READ is required to list keys other than for yourself.
   post:
     parameters: []
     request_body: